org-arl/UnderwaterAcoustics.jl/docs/src/pm_bellhop.md

 CurrentModule = UnderwaterAcoustics
 ```

+!!! note

+    To use Bellhop, you first need to install [OALIB Bellhop](http://oalib.hlsresearch.com/AcousticsToolbox/) and ensure you have `bellhop.exe` available on your `PATH`.

 Bellhop is an interface to the [OALIB Bellhop](http://oalib.hlsresearch.com/AcousticsToolbox/) 2D Gaussian beam tracer.
-To use Bellhop, you first need to install [OALIB Bellhop](http://oalib.hlsresearch.com/AcousticsToolbox/) and ensure you have it available on your `PATH`.
-If `UnderwaterAcoustics` can find Bellhop, it will be available in the list of models:
+If `UnderwaterAcoustics` can find `bellhop.exe`, the Bellhop model will be available:

 ```julia-repl
 julia> models()